Layravbf/Layravbf/README.md

 ----

-- 🎓Computer science student at UFLA - MG (Brasil)
+- 🎓Computer science student at UFLA - MG (Brazil)
 - 🪐Seeking to learn several languages
 - :speech_balloon: Ask me about series, games, web, or literally anything!
 - :mailbox: You can reach me with the links below